X

 Erika was previously a full time teacher for the New York City Department of Education from 2016-2022.
 She has since pursued a career in educational consulting and is continuing her education to obtain her PhD in Curriculum and Instruction.
 She has taught kindergarten, 1st, 2nd, and 3rd grade in both the general education and ICT special education settings.
 She graduated in 2016 with her Bachelor of Science degree in Childhood Education and a focus in Psychology from St. John’s University.
 She went on to obtain her Masters of Arts degree in Early Childhood Education with a focus in Special Education from Teachers College of Columbia University in 2020.
 Erika has additional training in The Wilson Fundations curriculum of phonics instruction, Fountas and Pinnell reading assessment, and the Writing Revolution curriculums.
 Mathematics instruction includes lessons in number sense, geometry, algebra, and lessons aligned with the Next-Gen mathematic state standards.
 She also has experience with working with students on test preparation, homework and executive function.

-About Clare Ford, M.A., CCC-SLP
+About Sophie Kelly, M.A., CCC-SLP

 About Paris Major